Skip to Main Content

 Additional benefits

-The Citi Double Cash is one of the best cash back credit cards on the market today.
-But it’s also a good card to consider if you have high interest credit card debt to pay off since it has a 0 percent intro APR offer on balance transfers for 18 months after account opening (followed by a variable APR of 19.24 percent to 29.24 percent).
+The Citi Double Cash is a good card to consider if you have high interest credit card debt to pay off because it has a 0 percent intro APR offer on balance transfers for 18 months after account opening.
+Followed by an APR of 18.49% - 28.49% (Variable).

 This is a longer intro balance transfer APR offer than the one offered by the Wells Fargo Active Cash, which means you’ll have more time to pay off your debt if you need it.
 Still, keep in mind that this intro APR offer is only for balance transfers, not purchases, and that balance transfers must be made in the first four months to qualify for the intro APR offer.

-Additionally, if you complete your balance transfer during the first four months of opening your account, you’ll pay a 3 percent balance transfer fee (min. $5).
-For balance transfers completed after the first four months, you’ll pay a balance transfer fee of 5 percent (min. $5).
+Additionally, if you complete your balance transfer during the first four months of opening your account, you’ll pay a 3 percent balance transfer fee with a minimum of $5.
+For balance transfers completed after the first four months, you’ll pay a balance transfer fee of 5 percent with a minimum of $5.

-Besides this intro APR offer, the Citi Double Cash comes with other benefits like zero fraud liability, Lost Wallet Service and Citi Entertainment access.
+Besides this intro APR offer, the Citi Double Cash comes with other benefits like:

 Redemption options

 However, it should be noted that the Citi ThankYou points earned with this card are basic ThankYou points.
-That means they can only be transferred to a Citi travel partner if you pair your Citi Double Cash with a premium Citi card like the Citi Premier® Card.
+That means they can only be transferred to a Citi travel partner if you pair your Citi Double Cash with a premium Citi card like the Citi Premier® Card (No longer available).

 Recommended credit score